Nipple discharge means any fluid that comes out of a breast nipple.

 - Paget's disease of the breast

 - Pregnancy and breast-feeding.

 - Too much handling of the breast or pressure on the breast.

 When to see a doctor

 Nipple discharge is rarely a sign of breast cancer.
-But it might be a sign of an underlying condition that requires treatment.
+But it might be a sign of a condition that needs treatment.

-If you're still having menstrual periods and your nipple discharge doesn't resolve on its own after your next menstrual cycle, make an appointment with your doctor to have it evaluated.
-However, if you've completed menopause and you're experiencing a spontaneous nipple discharge that involves one breast and a single duct, see your doctor right away for further evaluation.
+If you still have menstrual periods and your nipple discharge doesn't clear up on its own after your next menstrual cycle, make an appointment with your healthcare professional.

 If you're past menopause and you have nipple discharge that happens on its own, is clear or bloody and from a single duct in one breast only, see your healthcare professional right away.